anirudham986/VISION-47-PoseCorrect/README.md

 **Your Personal Trainer, Reimagined.**

 Gymbro is a next-generation full-stack fitness application that leverages computer vision to provide professional-grade form analysis.
-Designed with a high-energy "Spotify Wrapped" aesthetic, it combines a sleek React frontend with a powerful Python AI backend to democratize fitness coaching.
+It combines a sleek React frontend with a powerful Python AI backend to democratize fitness coaching.

 ![Gymbro Demo](assets/demo.webp)